-NIRSpec/MSA spectra of \rubies\ were obtained on July 25, 2024 with PRISM/CLEAR and G395M/F290LP as part of the Red Unknowns: Bright Infrared Extragalactic Survey survey (RUBIES, PID 4233, PIs: A. de Graaff \& G. Brammer).
-Both spectra were acquired with 2880s combined integrations with a 3-microshutter configuration and a 3-nod nodding pattern.
+NIRSpec/MSA spectra of \rubies\ were obtained on July 25, 2024, with PRISM/CLEAR and G395M/F290LP as part of the Red Unknowns: Bright Infrared Extragalactic Survey survey (RUBIES, PID 4233, PIs: A. de Graaff \& G. Brammer; \citealt{degraaff_2024_rubies}).
+Both spectra were acquired with 2880s combined integrations with a three-microshutter configuration and a three-nod nodding pattern.
 These spectra were reduced following the same steps as detailed above.
-The photometry and PRISM spectrum of \rubies\ are shown in Figure \ref{fig:sed_rubies}.
-The G395M spectrum does not show any appreciable absorption features at high enough S/N \citep{weibel_2024b}, which resulted in relatively loose initial redshift constraints ($z=7.29\pm0.01$).
+The photometry and PRISM spectrum of \rubies\ are shown in Fig. \ref{fig:sed_rubies}.
+The G395M spectrum does not show any appreciable absorption features at high enough S/N \citep{weibel_2025}, which resulted in relatively loose initial redshift constraints ($z=7.29\pm0.01$).